t8js/serve/README.md

 # @t8/serve

-Simple static file server + bundler, primarily for tests, manual or automated
+Simple static file server + bundler, primarily for demo apps and tests, manual or automated

+Use cases:
+- Use the CLI-based server to launch a demo or test app with a single CLI command.
+- Use the code-based setup to launch an own server from multiple tests, each with its own app.

 ## CLI